jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 ## 🟡 Ho4kmmm 🌟Upscaled textuers only

-Ports all Halo 3 campaign maps to ElDewrito 0.7.1, keeping the Halo Online main menu.
+This is for Ports will all Halo 3 campaign maps to ElDewrito 0.7.1, keeping the Halo Online main menu.

 Includes 4K menu textures.

 ## 🟢 Ho4kmmm4k-S 🚀 Upscaled textuers +  Main Menu Mod Scaling Enabled

 Same as above, but with mod scaling enabled for extra polish.
 (This rescales the Main menu to be true 4k)

 ## 🔵 Halo 3 Main Menu Mods